From Statistics Explained

 Main statistical findings

-This latest figure marked a considerable increase in relation to the year before, with an additional 42 875 applicants, in part due to a considerably higher number of applicants from Afghanistan, Pakistan, Tunisia and Nigeria (see Table 1).
-As in the two previous years, Afghani and Russian citizens topped the ranking of asylum seekers in the EU-27 in 2011; just over 28 000 applicants for asylum in the EU were Afghanis (nearly 10 % of the total number of applicants), while Russians accounted for just over 6 % of the total.
-Pakistanis were the third largest group of asylum seekers in the EU-27 in 2011, recording a 70 % increase compared with 2010.
-The largest increases in applicants were recorded for individuals from several African countries that were characterised by civil unrest and political change during 2011 – for example, Tunisia, Libya or the Ivory Coast.
+This latest figure marked an increase of 18 770 additional applicants in relation to the year before, in part due to a considerably higher number of applicants from Syria and to a lesser extent from Russia, Western Balkans countries (in particular Serbia, Albania, the former Yugoslav Republic of Macedonia and Bosnia and Herzegovina), Pakistan and Georgia (see Table 1).
+As in the three previous years, Afghani and Russian citizens topped the ranking of asylum seekers in the EU-27 in 2012, closely followed this time by Syrians; just over 28 000 applicants for asylum in the EU were Afghanis (nearly 9 % of the total number of applicants), while Russians and Syrians each accounted for 7.5 % of the total.
+The largest increases in asylum applicants in 2012 in percentage terms were recorded for individuals from some of the EU’s near neighbours, namely Syria, Albania and Bosnia and Herzegovina.

 The number of asylum applicants and their relative importance (for example, their number in relation to the total population of the country where the application is lodged) varies considerably between EU Member States.
-The highest numbers of asylum seekers in 2011 were reported by France and Germany – each of these receiving more than 50 000 applicants (see Table 2).
-This was considerably higher than in any of the other EU Member State; Italy, Belgium, Sweden and the United Kingdom followed with between 34 000 and 26 000 applicants.
-The total number of persons seeking asylum in these six Member States accounted for more than three quarters (77 %) of the EU-27 total in 2011.
+The highest numbers of asylum seekers in 2012 were reported by Germany and France, the former receiving more than 77 000 applicants and the latter more than 61 000 (see Table 2).
+This was considerably higher than in any of the other EU Member States; Sweden (44 000 applicants), the United Kingdom and Belgium (both 28 000 applicants) followed.
+The total number of persons seeking asylum in these five Member States accounted for close to three quarters (74 %) of the EU-27 total in 2012.

-The vast majority (nearly 80 %) of asylum seekers in the EU-27 in 2011 were aged less than 35 (see Table 2); those aged 18–34 accounted for more than half (55 %) of the total number of applicants, while minors aged less than 18 accounted for almost one in four applicants.
+Nearly four in every five (78.7 %) asylum seekers in the EU-27 in 2012 were aged less than 35 (see Table 2); those aged 18–34 accounted for slightly more than half (51.1 %) of the total number of applicants, while minors aged less than 18 accounted for more than one quarter.

 This age distribution for asylum applicants was common in the vast majority of the EU Member States, with the largest share of applicants usually being those aged 18–34.
-There were two exceptions to this pattern: Luxembourg and Poland both reported a higher proportion of asylum applicants aged less than 18.
+There was one exception to this pattern: Poland reported a higher proportion of asylum applicants aged less than 18.

-While in 2010 there were just under 11 000 applications in the EU-27 from unaccompanied minors, their number increased in 2011 and stood at just over 12 225 (excluding Portugal).
+In 2012 there were just over 12 700 applications in the EU-27 from unaccompanied minors, an increase over 2011 when there were 12 400.
 An unaccompanied minor is a person below the age of 18 who arrives on the territory of an EU Member State unaccompanied by an adult responsible for them or a minor who is left unaccompanied after having entered the territory of an EU Member State.

 The distribution by sex shows that asylum applicants were more often men than women.
-Across the EU-27 as a whole, the gender distribution was most balanced for asylum applicants aged less than 14, where boys accounted for 52 % of the total number of applications in 2011.
+Across the EU-27 as a whole, the gender distribution was most balanced for asylum applicants aged less than 14, where boys accounted for 52 % of the total number of applications in 2012.
 There was a greater degree of gender inequality for asylum applicants aged 14–17 or 18–34, where almost three quarters of applicants were male.
 The gender difference was even more apparent when considering the group of unaccompanied minors, as more than four out of every five unaccompanied minors was male.
-Female applicants outnumbered male applicants for accompanied minors and asylum seekers aged 65 and over (although this latter group is relatively small, accounting for just 0.8 % of the total number of applications in 2011).
+Female applicants outnumbered male applicants for asylum seekers aged 65 and over, although this group is relatively small, accounting for just 0.9 % of the total number of applications in 2012.

 A number of factors play a role in determining where an asylum seeker will lodge his/her application.
 These include historical ties between countries of origin and destination (former colonies for instance), a certain knowledge of the language used in the host country, the presence of established ethnic communities, and the economic situation of the destination country.
 These pull factors largely overlap with the drivers of other non-asylum migration flows.
 However, other factors such as the perceived likelihood that the destination country will grant a protection status or the benefits connected to a protection status are specific to asylum seekers.
 Table 3 provides an overview of the five largest groups of asylum applicants (by citizenship) in each of the EU Member State.